List of Ottawa Senators draft picks

-The complete list of players drafted by the Ottawa Senators (1992–) of the National Hockey League (NHL) at the NHL Entry Draft.
+The complete list of players drafted by the Ottawa Senators (1992–present) of the National Hockey League (NHL) at the NHL entry draft.
 The Senators were approved as franchise partners of the NHL in December 1990, and participated in their first entry draft in 1992.
-That year, the team also participated in the 1992 NHL Expansion Draft.
+That year, the team also participated in the 1992 NHL expansion draft.

 First round picks

 1992 Draft picks

-Ottawa's draft picks at the 1992 NHL Entry Draft held on June 20, 1992, at the Montreal Forum in Montreal, Quebec.
+Ottawa's draft picks at the 1992 NHL entry draft held on June 20, 1992, at the Montreal Forum in Montreal, Quebec.

 1993 Draft picks

-Ottawa's draft picks at the 1993 NHL Entry Draft held on June 26, 1993, at the Colisée de Québec in Quebec City, Quebec.
+Ottawa's draft picks at the 1993 NHL entry draft held on June 26, 1993, at the Colisée de Québec in Quebec City, Quebec.